 Mobile game space has been experiencing significant leaps of evolution during the past few years.
-New game features, exotic feature implementations and bold mixing of traditional mechanics have brought us plenty of fresh titles that have managed to rattle their own genre or even the industry as a whole.
+New game features, exotic feature implementations, and bold mixing of traditional mechanics have brought us plenty of fresh titles that have managed to rattle their own genre or even the industry as a whole.

 This continuous innovation is now causing heavy pressure upon the traditional way of categorizing mobile games, as new games don’t often fit the old genre definitions so well.
-To give you one illustrative example of this, let’s take a brief look at “Racing” category in App Store and two of the genre’s popular titles: CSR Racing 2 and Real Racing 3.
+To give you one illustrative example of this, let’s take a brief look at the “Racing” category in the App Store and two of the genre’s popular titles: CSR Racing 2 and Real Racing 3.

 Another, even more drastic example of the traditional game categorization’s shortcomings can be found from the App Store’s RPG-shelf, where single-character MMO’s and team-building focused JRPG’s are sitting next to puzzle/RPG hybrids, such as Puzzle & Dragons or WWE Champions.

-For most people this “unfitting problem” is a minor annoyance at worst, but for anyone working in the industry, a more flexible and detailed categorization of games is needed.
+For most people, this “unfitting problem” is a minor annoyance at worst, but for anyone working in the industry, a more flexible and detailed categorization of games is needed.
 For that reason, we’ve developed a method that better captures the diversity of mobile games today.
 It’s based on three fundamental factors:

 - Core game